-- GLPS will conduct an annual survey (via the GLPS website) to assess the public awareness of GLPS' PEP efforts - Track attendance at training for maintenance/janitorial/grounds staff • - Disseminate awareness materials to the public annually in newsletter or on web site - Website hit counter for GLPS' SWMP website - Monitor email responses received via the GLPS' SWMP website
+- Track attendance at training for maintenance/janitorial/grounds staff - Disseminate awareness materials to the public annually via newsletter, web site, and/or flyers - Educate the public via school board meetings, which appear on public access television - Website hit counter for GLPS' SWMP website - Monitor email responses received via the GLPS' SWMP website

-These activities, along with the public participation goals discussed in Section 6.0, will be tracked using the form in Appendix G, Section 4.
-Program-specific feedback will be shared with the individuals and groups that conduct PEP activities in order to facilitate continual improvement of those programs.
+These activities, along with the public participation goals discussed in Section 6.0, will be tracked using the form provided in Appendix D. Program-specific feedback will be shared with the individuals and groups that conduct PEP activities in order to facilitate continual improvement of those programs.
 Metrics described above will be evaluated and discussed within the annual progress report.
 If the PEP is found to be ineffective based on the metrics (for instance, if surveys indicate decreasing awareness or knowledge of watershed issues), revisions will be made to address the specific deficiencies indicated by the evaluation.